-Contact our West Virginia Work Injury Lawyers Today
+Contact our West Virginia Workers’ Compensation Lawyers Today

 While a claim adjuster may be a friendly person who appears to be interested in helping, this person’s real job is to keep costs to a minimum while adhering to the law.
 The claim adjuster is not likely to volunteer additional services.
 It is up to the injured party to contact the adjuster and make a clearly stated request for whatever he or she feels is needed for a fair execution of the claim.

 This is why it is important to contact an experienced West Virginia work injury attorney.
-Our accident lawyers at Colombo Law are aggressive, responsible and caring.
+Our workers’ comp lawyers at Colombo Law are aggressive, responsible and caring.
 We put the client first in everything we do.
-If you or a family member has been injured in a car crash, please contact our car accident lawyers for a free initial consultation.
+If you or a family member has been injured at work, please contact our workers’ compensation lawyers for a free initial consultation.
 Our attorneys can be reached at 304-599-4229, or by e-mail.